-The Housing Nova Scotia website has information and application forms for low-cost housing. (housing.novascotia.ca/programs/ public-housing-and-other-affordable-rental-programs).
+The Housing Nova Scotia website has information and application forms for low-cost housing. (beta.novascotia.ca/apply-funding-create-affordable-housing-affordable-housing-development-program).
 You can also call 211 to find out more about housing.

 If you need somewhere to live for a longer time after abuse, you may be able to stay at second-stage housing.
 Second-stage housing is safe and affordable housing where people leaving abuse can stay for up to two years.
 Your local transition house will have information about second-stage housing.
 You can call 211 for more information.